eideeivindsen/react-beginner-course-day-2/03-pokemon-project/README.md

   // use the helper API + component logic
 };
 ```
-Examples for handling a the Promises given by the helper functions.
+Examples for handling a Promises given by the helper functions.

 ```jsx
 HelperAPI.getPokemon().then(pokemonNames => setPokemonNames(pokemonNames));